michalrus/interview/README.md

     would be more correct (as it’s meant to kill not just a process/node, but the whole application),

+  * we could keep track of how many topology configuration messages have been sent/received, to really compare conf chattiness to normal traffic,

   * add pretty pictures to this README.md from Wikipedia? =)

 * Probably, a Prelude should be used that is saner than the default